TheVisualHub/MembraneFoundry/BurnBilayer/README.md

   - `System.cpt` (optional, for continuation)
 - This tutorial uses the CHARMM36 force field.
 Please download the required .itp files from the official MacKerell Lab’s CHARMM36: https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs
-- The test bilayer system was created using http://www.charmm-gui.org
 ---

 ## ⛵ Quick Start